publiccodenet/about/roles/community.md

 - be able to work independently
 - be a strong communicator in English
 - have international experience
-- be an active participant in the community you support
+- be an active participant in the codebase community you support

 ## What we expect from the codebase steward for community